arthatewart/ddz/README.md

 ddz depends on:

-progress
+progress \n
-Progress likely can be installed with your package manager.
-For example: sudo apt install progress
+Progress likely can be installed with your package manager. \n For example: sudo apt install progress \n

-reprint
+reprint \n
-reprint can be installed with python pip python -m pip install reprint
+reprint can be installed with python pip \n python -m pip install reprint \n

-DDZ tries to predict unmounted drives and zero them python DDZ.py -h displays these options python DDZ.py -a will auto zero all unmounted drives python DDZ.py -g will enter guided mode, and ask to mark each drive python DDZ.py -l will list the drives and mount points predicted by automode python DDZ.py -t will run in auto mode but dd drives to /dev/null
+DDZ tries to predict unmounted drives and zero them \n python DDZ.py -h displays these options \n python DDZ.py -a will auto zero all unmounted drives \n python DDZ.py -g will enter guided mode, and ask to mark each drive \n python DDZ.py -l will list the drives and mount points predicted by automode \n python DDZ.py -t will run in auto mode but dd drives to /dev/null \n